 - College and Career Readiness: All students must have met the PSAT's College and Career Readiness Standards prior to graduation.
 Students who are not College and Career Ready by the 11th grade administration of the PSAT, will be required to take and successfully complete the CCAOnline class that will help them towards being College and Career Ready.
-The preparation course will be completed either 2nd semester junior year or 1st semester their senior year. - Algebra I at 8th grade\ will be awarded HS credit according to the following criteria: - Students who earn As or Bs in both semesters will automatically receive credit. - Students who earn Cs in one or both semesters may receive credit (the parents, the student and the teacher will have an opportunity to discuss whether this is acceptable mastery to move forward with High School math). - Students successfully completing Algebra I in 8th grade will still need to complete 25 credits in their high school career (9th-12th grades). - Students who receive Ds or Fs in either semester will need to repeat the class in 9th grade.
+The preparation course will be completed either 2nd semester junior year or 1st semester their senior year. - Algebra I at 8th grade\ will be awarded HS credit according to the following criteria: - Students entering CCA during intermediate or middle school will be placed in the Math class according to the level obtained during the admissions test(s). - Students who earn As or Bs in both semesters will automatically receive credit. - Students who earn Cs in one or both semesters may receive credit (the parents, the student and the teacher will have an opportunity to discuss whether this is acceptable mastery to move forward with High School math). - Students successfully completing Algebra I in 8th grade will still need to complete 25 credits in their high school career (9th-12th grades). - Students who receive Ds or Fs in either semester will need to repeat the class in 9th grade.